CodyCBall/KICKSTER/README.md

 # KICKSTER

-A single oscillator synthesizer that specializes in creating tuned kick drums.
+A stand-alone single oscillator synthesizer that specializes in creating tuned kick drums.